 Nehemiah’s book is about activity, experience, and achievement.
 This book encourages us to practice confidence notwithstanding the mind-boggling, prevail despite issues, and stand our ground even with resistance.
 Everybody should peruse this book since it covers any otherworldly direction that anybody could at any point require.
 While we know all of Nehemiah’s marvelous things, we don’t have the foggiest idea of who he was personally or where he came from.

-The book of Nehemiah is important because it opens with fresh insight into the critical state of the divider encompassing Jerusalem, the city of God.
+The book of Nehemiah is essential because it opens with fresh insight into the critical state of the divider encompassing Jerusalem, the city of God.
 Nehemiah is a long way from Jerusalem.
 He was a slave to an unfamiliar ruler in Persia in 444 BC.
 He asks intensely and constantly.
 He’s not a profound pioneer or prophet.
 His fasting and requesting triggers changes.

 He winds up the legislative leader of Jerusalem and administers the fixes.
 Through the most common way of reestablishing and devoting the divider, we gather numerous examples from Nehemiah on the petition, authority, conquering adversaries, reestablishing hearts, respectability, and heavenliness.